nathanpc/template-default/README.md

 It was extracted from the core late 2013 and since then not actively maintained by the core developers anymore.
 Now the default template for dokuwiki [is called dokuwiki](http://dokuwiki.org).

-However me [desbest](http://desbest.com) have managed to add some minor changes to make it compatible with dokuwiki version 2018 Greebo.
+However [desbest](http://desbest.com) have managed to add some minor changes to make it compatible with DokuWiki 2018 "Greebo".

+With the DokuWiki 2025 "Librarian" update the template broke once again, due to calls to the previously deprecated function `tpl_button()`, and was patched to work by [Nathan Campos](https://nathancampos.me/).

 * Metadata is in template.info.txt
 * Under the GPL license (see copying file)